Exemption under the Canadian Navigable Waters Act

 On this page

-For more information about navigable waters, please consult the Navigability Assessment Questions & Answers document.
+For more information, please consult the Navigability Assessment Questions & Answers.

 Determining next steps

-TC will begin reviewing the application for exemption upon receipt of all required information.
-TC may also contact you during the review if additional information is needed.
+Transport Canada (TC) will start reviewing your exemption application once they have received all the required information.
+TC may also contact you during the review if more information is needed.

 Information requirements

 The exemption process considers all relevant facts, not just those specific to navigation.
-TC has prepared the following list to assist proponents in developing a rationale evidence to support their application for exemption.
+TC has prepared the following list to assist proponents in developing a rationale to support their exemption application.

 Project description

-Describe your project in detail, and fully describe any prohibited activities.
+Describe your project in detail and include any prohibited activities.
 You can use the description from an environmental assessment (EA) or impact assessment (IA), and add relevant information that TC requires.
 Make sure to include any key maps and/or drawings.

 Impacts to navigation and description of alternatives